Pinsly Railroad Company

 Pinsly Railroad Company is led by a highly experienced team of railroad professionals.
-CEO John Levine is a third-generation railroader and has been in the industry since 1971.
-He has successfully guided Pinsly through strategic changes and market shifts in his 41 years in senior leadership.
+CEO John Levine has been in the railroad industry since 1974 and has successfully guided Pinsly through strategic changes and market shifts.
 Pinsly’s leadership team has over 150 years of railroading experience between them including various Class I, short line, and industry tenure.
 Our operations are supported at headquarters by experts in their respective fields.
 This combined team is one of the best in the short line industry.

 Pinsly management remains active in government affairs and has successfully secured federal and state financial assistance for track rehabilitation and track relocation projects benefiting our rail operations, specific customers, and the communities we serve.